p0t4t0sandwich/minecraft-be-websocket-api/README.md

 ### Connecting to the Websocket from in-game or in a server's console

-Note: for some reason you can't run the command from the console, or from in-game.
+Note: for some reason on servers you can't run the command from the console, or from in-game.
 Feel free to submit a PR if you know a workaround.

 ```
 /connect ws://localhost:8080/ws/someid